Not sure what to do with discarded sourdough starter? Make these tangy, mind-blowingly delicious (and vegan!) sourdough discard pancakes.

 For the overnight sponge

-- 1 cup white whole wheat flour (See Note 1)
+- 1 cup white whole wheat flour or all-purpose flour

 - 1 cup unflavored unsweetened non-dairy milk

 For the pancake batter